Benefits of studying at UK conservatoires

 Studying in the UK, you will develop a fantastic mix of valuable skills, experience diverse cultures, gain exposure to innovative industries, and sample academic excellence.

 How to apply

-- Then get started on what to study, when to apply and how to get a place and a visa.
+- Get started on what to study, when to apply, and how to get a place and a visa.

-- Then find a course, and look out for our advice on how to choose a suitable course and conservatoire.
+- Find and favourite courses, and look out for our advice on how to choose a suitable course and conservatoire.